 Campobasso or Canada Town Battlefield Tour

-The Canadians passed about eleven days in this Town, and they started for this reason to call it â€œCanada Town”.
-In the meantime, the other group formed by the II Brigade reached the Vinchiaturo area and could cut Highway 17 north of Vinchiaturo.
-The task Montgomery gave to the First Canadian Division, was completed.
-Our tour will follow the Canadians from the Fortore River to Campobasso, visiting places that are important to understand the different assaults, but also the town centre with the transformation made by the Canadians of the major roads, the bars and shops
+The Canadians spent about eleven days in Campobasso, and during that time they began calling it “Canada Town.”
+Meanwhile, the other group, formed by the II Brigade, reached the Vinchiaturo area and was able to cut Highway 17 north of Vinchiaturo.
+The mission assigned by Montgomery to the First Canadian Division was successfully completed.
+Our tour will follow the Canadians from the Fortore River to Campobasso, visiting places important for understanding the various assaults, as well as the town center—where the Canadians made notable changes to the main roads, bars, and shops.

 Campobasso or Canada Town” Battlefield Tour: WHAT TO EXPECT

-The â€œCampobasso or Canada Town tour” (about 5 hours) includes:
+The “Campobasso or Canada Town tour” (about 5 hours) includes:

 1) pickup from your arrival at the railway station in Campobasso everyday